Chairman’s Blog - May 2013

 After all the reports had been presented, the three proposals notified to the Secretary and displayed in the clubhouse were tabled :

-“That the Standard Rate Annual Subscription for 2013/2014 shall be increased to £660 with the House Membership to remain at £5 “was proposed by Roger Rawson and seconded by Graham Miller.
-Both detailed the reasoning behind the increase, after which I invited anyone to speak for or against the proposition, and as no comments came from the floor, a vote on a show of hand took place and the
+The first proposition, “That the Standard Rate Annual Subscription for 2013/2014 shall be increased to £660 with the House Membership to remain at £5 “was proposed by Roger Rawson and seconded by Graham Miller.
+Both detailed the reasoning behind the increase, after which I invited anyone to speak for or against the proposition, and as no comments came from the floor, a vote on a show of hand took place and the proposal was passed

 Messrs Richard Skelton, Rod Rawson, John Martindale, Gerald Morley, Fred Atter and Ralph Davenport